enasequence/read_docs/submit/sequence/webin-cli-spreadsheet.rst

    a.
 Check the 'Show Description' box for an explanation of each field
    b.
 Review the 'Validation' column to see what requirements a field may have, e.g. a list of permitted values

-4. Ensure you expand the 'Optional Fields' section and review its contents carefully: all these fields are optional, because they don't apply in all cases but some may be essential to adequately describe your sequences
+4. Ensure you expand the 'Optional Fields' section and review its contents carefully: all these fields are optional because they don't apply in all cases, but some may be essential for you to adequately describe your sequences
 5. Check the box next to any optional field you wish to use
 6. When you are satisfied with the optional fields you have chosen, click 'Next' or 'Download spreadsheet template' to proceed to the final stage of template acquisition